Hi, I’m Kathryn

 Effect of Light Before Bedtime

-bright condition subjects: - were more alert before bedtime - slower performing the following morning - experienced a later melatonin onset and delay in circadian timing (Figure B)
+- experienced a later melatonin onset and delay in circadian timing (Figure B)

-- Low-intensity, warm lighting can reduce stress and anxiety as well as encourage the production of melatonin. - Exposure to blue light has been shown to suppress melatonin production and make it more difficult to fall asleep.
+- Exposure to blue light has been shown to suppress melatonin production and make it more difficult to fall asleep.

 Quick Ideas